-We are seeking motivated recent college graduates to join us in the inauguralcohort of the Postbac Program in Target Discovery.
-The program will prepare interns to be competitive applicants for PhD programs through a combination of hands-on research experience in a Stanford lab and career development activities aimed at preparing the trainees for a career in the sciences.
+We are seeking motivated recent college graduates to join us in the second cohort of the Postbac Program in Target Discovery.
+The program will prepare researchers to be competitive applicants for PhD programs through a combination of hands-on research experience in a Stanford lab and career development activities aimed at preparing the trainees for a career in the sciences.

-The Stanford ChEM-H/IMA Postbaccalaureate Program in Target Discovery is a two-year, paid internship aimed at preparing recent college graduates to apply for PhD programs.
-Interns will be paired with a Stanford graduate student or postdoctoral scholar mentor and work independently on a project related to drug discovery.
+The Sarafan ChEM-H/IMA Postbaccalaureate Program in Target Discovery is a two-year, paid internship aimed at preparing recent college graduates to apply for PhD programs.
+Researchers will be paired with a Stanford graduate student or postdoctoral scholar mentor and work independently on a project related to drug discovery.